sbunatyan/tavrida/docs/source/discovery.rst

 It holds 3 types of pairs *service_name:service_exchange*:

 1. For remote service.
-Is used to send requests, responses, errors ro remote service.
+Is used to send requests, responses, errors to remote service.
 2. For remote service publisher.
 Is used to subscribe for notifications from remote service.
 3. For local service publisher.
 Is used to publish notifications by local service.